VoteCast: Mississippi voters divided on state of nation

 Voters under 45 supported Espy; those ages 45 and older modestly supported Hyde-Smith.

-Meanwhile, in Mississippi's other Senate race, Republican Roger Wicker was preferred over GOP David Baria among white voters.
+In the other Senate race, incumbent Republican Roger Wicker defeated Democratic state lawmaker David Baria.

+Wicker was preferred over Baria among white voters.
 Whites with a college education supported Wicker, and whites without a college degree favored Wicker as well.

 Baria was preferred among black voters.